-The changes to Puckle Street will transform it into an attractive and inviting place, enhancing the experience for shoppers and visitors.
+The changes to Puckle Street will strengthen its position as the 'retail spine' of the centre, making it an even more attractive and inviting place by prioritisting the experience for shoppers and visitors.
 Making Puckle Street one-way westbound will reduce congestion at the Junction, allow for more generous footpaths and shared areas, and encourage more vibrant public spaces.

 What does Floor Area Ratios (FARs) mean?